M1 – A surprise release from Dracula’s Cave

 When M wakes up in an abandoned hotel he has no memory of how he got there.
 In the bedside draw he finds a list with three names and a gun with three bullets, but what he does with this information is up to you.
 Embark on a violence-soaked post-apocalyptic adventure where the answers to your questions come at a price.
 How far will you go to discover the truth?

-The truth is that I can’t play the game for more than five minutes without wanting to add things or make tiny little changes, and this is the main reason that it’s never seen the light of day – even though almost all of the assets were made in their entirety back in 2012.
+Releasing M1 is a strange experience for me.
+The truth is that I can’t play the game for more than five minutes without wanting to add things or make tiny little changes, and this is the main reason that it’s never seen the light of day – even though almost all of the assets were completed back in 2012.
 Recently I’ve come to realise that I’m never going to be fully happy with M1, but it’s an interesting game and one I’d like people to enjoy.

 Oh, and before you shout ‘Why should I play a game that’s FIVE years old?’ here’s a list of the new 2017-y features and improvements:

 –New menus and all-new title screen.
-You’ll have to look at this every time you want to play the game so you’ll sure appreciate this.
+You’ll have to look at this every time you want to play the game so hopefully there’s some benefit to this.

 –Serious legibility improvements.
-You’ll never have to endure the pixely mess of a font I was using before.
+You’ll never have to endure the pixely mess of a font M1 once used.

 –Improved scene transitions, working sound effects, mountains of rewritten dialogue, entirely new conversations and countless other enhancements.